You may wish to see a page on the fortress and the history of the island first.

 Our Lady of the Angels: reliefs of the portal

-Zante was known in particular for its sweet wines and its raisins and currants of which England was a great consumer.
-The Venetian government levied high duties on these exports to the point that in 1581 Queen Elizabeth I reacted by favouring the foundation of the Levant Company which was aimed at finding other sources of raisins in the Levant (eventually Smyrna became a great supplier of raisins).
+Zante was known in particular for its currants of which England was a great consumer.
+The Venetian government levied high duties on these exports to the point that in 1581 Queen Elizabeth I reacted by favouring the foundation of the Levant Company which was aimed at finding other sources of currants (eventually Smyrna became a great supplier of them).

 Zakynthos Museum: restored Byzantine style frescoes of a small church in the countryside

-Not all the churches and monasteries which were razed to the ground by the earthquake were rebuilt; in some cases their frescoes were reassembled inside the museum of the town.
+Not all the churches and monasteries which were razed to the ground by the earthquake were rebuilt; in some cases their frescoes or wooden paintings were reassembled inside the museum of the town.
 The exhibits show how local artists combined Byzantine and Italian styles.

-In 1669 Candia surrendered to the Ottomans after a siege of twenty years.
-Francesco Morosini, the Venetian commander, obtained the right to leave Candia with the still large Venetian fleet under his command and to carry away not only the soldiers, but also the civilians.
+In 1669 Candia surrendered to the Ottomans after a siege of more than twenty years.
+Francesco Morosini, the Venetian commander, obtained the right to leave the town with the still large Venetian fleet under his command and to carry away not only the soldiers, but also the civilians.
 A large number of the Cretan refugees stopped at Zante and the island had a significant increase in population and resources as the incoming people belonged to the upper classes.

 Zakynthos Museum: (left) ceiling; (right) 1795 monument to Adamantina Gaeta

-When eventually in 1797 the history of the Republic of Venice came to an end, the wealthiest families of Zante were imbibed with Italian culture and the works of art of the last period of the Venetian rule are not that different from those which were designed in Italian towns of the Republic such as Verona and Padua.
+When eventually in 1797 the history of the Republic of Venice came to an end, the wealthiest families of Zante were imbibed with Italian culture and the works of art of the last period of the Venetian rule are not that different from those which decorated churches of towns near Venice, e.g. Chioggia.

 Zante is the birthplace of three great poets: the Greeks Andreas Kalvos and Dionysios Solomos and the Italian Ugo Foscolo.
 They lived between the XVIIIth and the XIXth century and they knew each other.
 Andreas Kalvos acted as secretary to Foscolo and wrote several poems in Italian.
 Solomos, of Cretan origin, wrote the commemoration of Foscolo who died in 1827 in England.
 Solomos is the author of Hymn to Liberty, the Greek national anthem and the largest square of Zante is dedicated to him, but the major part of his literary production was written in Italian.
 Foscolo, who dedicated one of his finest sonnets to Zante, is remembered by two small monuments.